This post may contain affiliate links, please see the privacy policy for details.

 Instructions

 - Start this recipe the night before you want to bake the Panettone.
-Make the starter by mixing together 8 oz warm water, 20 grams yeast, and 8 oz bread flour.
+Make the starter by mixing together the warm water, yeast and bread flour.
 Place this sticky dough into a bowl that is about twice the size of the dough (the dough will be rising), and cover lightly with plastic wrap.
 Set the dough in the fridge overnight.

 - In a new bowl, mix together the orange zest and the granulated sugar.
 Using clean hands, rub the zest and sugar together.